-Career professionals actively attempt to understand the evolving nature of the profession with regard to providing career services online, using technology and/or social media, and how such resources may be used to better serve their clients.
-Career professionals strive to become knowledgeable about these resources, recognizing that periodic training is needed to develop necessary technical professional and competencies. professionals understand Career the additional concerns related to providing career services online and using technology and/or social media, and make every attempt to protect confidentiality and data security, ensure transparency and equitable treatment of clients, and meet any legal and ethical requirements for the use of such resources.
+Career development professionals actively attempt to understand the evolving nature of the profession with regard to providing career services online and the use of technology and/or social media and how such resources may be used to better serve their clients.
+Career development professionals strive to become knowledgeable about these resources, recognizing that periodic training is needed to develop necessary technical and professional competencies.
+Career development professionals understand the additional concerns related to the use of providing career services online, along with the use of current and emerging technology (including Artificial Intelligence; AI) and/or social media tools and make every attempt to protect confidentiality and data security, to ensure transparency and equitable treatment of clients, and to meet any legal and ethical requirements for the use of such resources.